Health Library

 6. Say goodnight and leave the room.
 You may keep the door open to allow some dim light into the room or use a nightlight.

-7. If your child begins to cry and is still crying after a few minutes, return to the room and provide brief words of comfort or lightly touch them (placing hand on their back or belly).
-Do not pick up your child, turn on the lights, or respond to requests (e.g., another bedtime story).
+7. If your child begins to cry and is still crying after a few minutes, return to the room and provide brief words of comfort or lightly touch them (placing your hand on their back or belly).
+Do not pick up your child, turn on the lights, or respond to requests (like another bedtime story).
 Do not stay in the room longer than one or two minutes.
-Repeat this process, extending the time that you give your child to fall asleep by themselves (e.g., two minutes; then five minutes; then 10 minutes; then 15 minutes).
+Repeat this process, extending the time that you give your child to fall asleep by themselves (for example, two minutes, then five minutes, then 10 minutes, then 15 minutes).
 Increase the time that you are out of the room in increments of five minutes to help your child slowly become more comfortable being alone in their bed.

-4. If you are able to use this approach consistently on consecutive nights, you are likely to see results in five to 10 days.
+• If you can use this approach consistently on consecutive nights, you are likely to see results in five to 10 days.

-6. If you feel you have been consistent with this approach for a two-week period and you are not seeing results, you should consider having your child evaluated for another underlying sleep disorder.
+• If you feel you have been consistent with this approach for two weeks and you are not seeing results, you should consider having your child evaluated for another underlying sleep disorder.

-7. For a child with nighttime feeding problems it is important to gradually wean your child from this habit by reducing the number of nighttime feedings (i.e., increase the time between feedings).
-It may help to set defined time intervals to offer your child their bottle (e.g., every two hours) and slowly increase the interval until you are no longer offering the bottle at night.
-If your child wakes up and signals hunger before the time you have set for feeding/drinking, reassure them and give them an opportunity to fall back asleep without providing food/drink. (see above for guidelines on helping your child to self-soothe and fall asleep by themselves).
+• For a child with nighttime feeding problems, it is important to gradually wean your child from this habit by reducing the number of nighttime feedings (that is, increase the time between feedings).
+It may help to set defined time intervals to offer your child their bottle (for example, every two hours) and slowly increase the time between feedings until you are no longer offering the bottle at night.
+If your child wakes up and signals hunger before the time you have set for feeding / drinking, reassure them, and give them an opportunity to fall back asleep without providing food / drink.
+(See above for guidelines on helping your child to self-soothe and fall asleep by themselves.)

-8. For a child with limit-setting problems at bedtime it is important to have a consistent bedtime routine as well as very clearly defined behavioral limits for bedtime.
-Focus on having a relaxing pre-sleep ritual each night, however, the transition to bed may require a more "matter of fact" approach.
+• For a child with limit-setting problems at bedtime, it is important to have a consistent bedtime routine as well as very clearly defined behavioral limits for bedtime.
+Focus on having a relaxing pre-sleep ritual each night, but the transition to bed may require a more "no-nonsense" approach.
 A firm and consistent response to your child's delay at bedtime will prevent you from inadvertently reinforcing your child's "delay behaviors."
-Limit-setting during the day and ni
+Limit-setting during the day and night is important.
+You might find it useful to set up a reward system to encourage your child to go to bed and stay there all night.

 Reviewed By Laura Bellew, RN